Classroom Jams Shark Tank Update (Season 1)

 What Is Classroom Jams’s Net Worth?

 Classroom Jams’s net worth is estimated at $0 million.
-Educating students through music is a very good concept and students will be able to concentrate on it.
-However, this type of business cannot be sustained in the long term.
+Educating students through music is a great concept that can help them concentrate better.
+However, this type of business may struggle to sustain itself in the long term.

 Annual Revenue by Years